Guo-yi-y/A-BKMR/README.md

-3. You can also choose to plot the exposure-response curve with all exposure increase and fixed the reference point at a specified point such as standard level fo exposures.
+3. You can also choose to plot the exposure-response curve with all exposure increase and fixed the reference point at a specified point such as standard level of exposures.

 ``` r